Forside DH-Debate

 The battles with the the Saxons is also confirmed by Dudo of St. Quentin, who recounts some negotiations between the German King Heinrich and the French King Louis in the year 942, where the Danish-speaking William of Normandy was present: "While the kings talked in private, Duke Herman of Saxen suddenly began addressing Wilhelm in Danish.
 Then the Norman Duke said: "Who taught you the Danish language that the Saxons otherwise do not understand?"
 He replied: "The warlike and excellent offspring of your weapon-skilled family line has against my will taught me Danish."
 William: - "Why against your will?"
 Herman: - "Because they regularly captured the fortresses in my duchy, delivered many battles against me and carried me off as a prisoner of war to their country, and therefore I learned it against my will."

 Also the kings' saga, Fagrskinna, shows great respect for King Gorm and suggests that Gorm was a very active king, who extended the Knytlings' area in Jutland.
 When Gold Harald came home to Harald Bluetooth's royal seat from a Viking expedition, he claimed half of the kingdom, and Harald Bluetooth sought Haakon Jarl's advice.
 He answered the king: "Your father Gorm was so great a man in his kin that he acquired many kings' rule.
 This example Harald should follow, he should get Gold Harald another kingdom, which is not less than Denmark, because it would your father, Gorm, have done that he would not let his power diminish by his mighty kinsmen, but rather have increased their (power), and in that respect he would have taken any kingdom."
-Later, said Haakon to King Harald: "Your father Gorm acquired a large kingdom that his father had not had.
-What kingdom shall you my lord get, which are as large or larger than Denmark, which your father won under him?
-It would now be a noble deed to acquire Norway and avenge his foster son."

 In one version of Olav Tryggvesson's Saga, Gorm's eldest son is named Knud Dana-Ast.
-It is reasonable to guess that it stands for Knud Dana-as-Æt (Æt menans kin) - Dana from his mother and As from his father's kin.
+It is reasonable to guess that it stands for Knud Dana-as-æt (æt menans kin) - Dana from his mother and As from his father's kin.
 He died before Gorm and therefore he did not become king.
 It is said that Knud and Harald, Gorm's sons, came to England with an army and conquered Northumbria, saying that it was their land of inheritance, which their ancestors had ruled.
 King Athelstan went against them with a large army, and they met in battle north of Klyfland, where many were slain on both sides.
 Some time later Gorm's sons went up to Skardeborg and on to York.
 Knud and others bathed, and he was killed by an arrow.
 When King Athelstan approached with a large army, the Danes sailed home.

-Jomsvikinge Saga says that Knud was killed by his brother Harald at Limfjorden.
 Saxo believes that Knud was killed by an arrow from the darkness under a siege of Dublin "when he watched the play, which was held at nighttime."

 Following Historia Norwegi the daughter Gunhild was married to the Norwegian king Harald Fairhair's oldest son Erik Bloodaxe.
 This is supported by that Gunhild named one of her sons Gorm, which otherwise was a rare name.
 She is described in the sagas as the most beautiful among women, but small in stature.
 By Harald Fairhair's death in 933, his son Erik was elected as Norwegian king; however, he only enjoyed the dignity in two years, then he was expelled from Norway because of his rough behavior.
 Then he became king of York until about 948 when he was ousted by the newly elected English king Eadred.
 Erik Bloodaxe was killed, and Gunhild fled with their many sons.
 This ended the Viking domination in York.